vincentchoqueuse/datascience_cheatsheet/docs/python/flask.md

 The file will have a single view function that will be responsible for handling requests to the main `/` route.

 By running your app with

 ```bash
 flask run # 127.0.0.1:5000
 ```
-you should see `Hello World from index.html`.
+you should see the message `Hello World from index.html`.

 ## Using static files

 After following the [previous section](#using-html-templates), create a `static` directory that will contain all your static files.
 ```bash
 mkdir static